 Pew Charitable Trusts's score of 23 is lower than 68% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-Pew Charitable Trusts, headquartered in the US, currently does not report any specific carbon emissions data, as there are no available figures for emissions in kg CO2e.
-Additionally, there are no documented reduction targets or climate pledges associated with the organisation.
-As such, it appears that Pew Charitable Trusts has not established formal commitments to reduce carbon emissions or engage in climate initiatives at this time.
-Without specific data or targets, it is challenging to assess their climate impact or commitments within the broader context of environmental sustainability.
+Pew Charitable Trusts, headquartered in the US, currently does not have publicly available carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
+Additionally, there are no documented reduction targets or climate pledges associated with their operations.
+This lack of data suggests that Pew Charitable Trusts may not have established formal commitments to reduce carbon emissions or may not publicly disclose such information.
+In the context of climate action, it is essential for organisations to set measurable targets and report on their emissions to contribute effectively to global climate goals.
+Without specific emissions data or reduction initiatives, it is challenging to assess Pew Charitable Trusts's impact on climate change or their alignment with industry standards.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.